leam0rel/machine_learning/README.md

 As mentionned, this is the 30 day CV challenge on Yotube.
 The goal will be to do one project a day, so I'd expect to complete the challenge by the end of May if all goes well

-day1_cv : first day of the challenge, with a pretty complete OpenCV tutorial day2_cv : building a color detector to detect yellow ! day3_cv : building a face anonymizer
+day1_cv : first day of the challenge, with a pretty complete OpenCV tutorial

+day2_cv : building a color detector to detect yellow !

+day3_cv : building a face anonymizer, that works with an image, a video or even the webcam !